shivanker/razer-kbd-osx/README.md

 # osx-razer-led
-Command-line application to control lights on Razer Blade that are running a Hackintosh (macOS on a non-Apple device).
-Successfully tested so far on a Razer Blade Stealth (Late 2017).
-The driver should work with older and new Razer laptops as well.
-It supports various effects on the keyboard and the ability to turn the monitor Razer logo on and off.

-This simple application builds on the porting work by @kprinssu and their https://github.com/kprinssu/osx-razer-blade project.
-The Razer driver was adapted from the Linux project, https://github.com/terrycain/razer-drivers/.
+Command-line application for MacOS to control lights on Razer keyboards.
+Supports various effects on the keyboard.

 Only the Xcode command-line tools are needed to build and run this project.
 Install Xcode command-line tools by running: